jwatson-CO-edu/CogArch/README.md

-# CogArch
+# CogArch (Cognitive Architecture)
 Experiments in AI, ML, and Cognitive Architecture.
 Mostly in C++ and Python.
 For educational purposes.
 This is to satisfy my own curiousity and deepen my understanding.
 The content herein is not guaranteed to be correct, functional, or readable.
-No warrantee offered or implied.
+No warrantee offered or implied!

 # `DEV PLAN`

 ## PLOVER: Rich, Real-World Representation
 **P**robabilistic **L**anguage **O**ver **V**olumes for **E**nvironment **R**epresentation
+### Tenets
+#### PLOVER is based on these beliefs:
-The fastest route to a general robotic cognitive architecture is **T**ask **A**nd **M**otion **P**lanning!
+* The current, fastest route to a general robotic cognitive architecture is **T**ask **A**nd **M**otion **P**lanning!
-The most interesting route to TAMP is one *unrestricted* by PDDL.
-That is, one based on richer symbols.
+* The most interesting route to TAMP is one based on rich **geometric** symbols.
-* Goals:
-    - Gain contemporary skills in ROS2
+    - Symbols should have geometric properties that makes their evaluation lightweight, intuitive to humans, and relevant to solving physical problems.
+    - Composable graphs of geometric symbols can represent complex, context-sensitive relationships
+* Symbols are still relevant to AI, especially Explainable Artificial Intelligence (XAI).
+    - Symbols should make troubleshooting (and editing) plans produced by automated systems intuitive to humans.
+    - Graphs can be decorated with semantic information that supports search and reasoning
+* Composable Graphic Symbols offer opportunities
+    - Flexible combination of scene graphs, semantic graphs, and constraint graphs
+    - GNN methods including Graph Transformers
+    - NLP methods including LLMs
+    - Neurosymbolic methods that directly or indirectly relate embedded spaces to 3D space.
+#### Development Approach
+* Minimum Viable Prototype (MVP)
+    - Have a reason for each feature.
+    - Simplest possible implementation
+* Test as you go.
+* Discard approaches that are slowing you down.
+* Stay *independent* of ROS until it is applied to a robotic problem.
+* Prototype in Python for ease.
+Python will drive adoption.
+* `[ ]` Q: Should I move to C++ for speed and experience?
+    - `[ ]` Q: Do I still need to practice C++ for coding interviews?
+    - `[ ]` Q: If so, how to keep the C++ component cross-platform?
+### Goals
+#### Framework Goals
-    - Represent objects and semantic regions probabilistically
+* Represent objects and semantic regions probabilistically
-    - Compactly represent nested constraints that speed up planning and search
+* Compactly represent nested constraints that speed up planning and search
+* Provide structure to allow a robot to discover new objects and their affordances, and thus use new objects to solve problems.
+#### Professional Goals:
+* Gain contemporary skills in ROS2
+* Gain mastery of modern C++
+### Questions
+* `[ ]` Q: Does PLOVER define a grammar?
+* `[ ]` Q: If not, is it something other than a language?
+* `[ ]` Q: What does PLOVER offer beyond previous scene graph, semantic graph, and constraint graph representations?
 ### Preliminary: Exploring the Intellectual Space
 * `[ ]` Reading Plan @ Trello
-### Preliminary: ROS2 Setup
+### Preliminary: Environment Setup
-* `[ ]` Skim Reading Plan for simulation environments
+* `[>]` Skim Reading Plan for simulation environments, 2023-11-26: PyBullet is the most prevalent
+    - `[>]` Create sublist of methods using PyBullet

+#### PyBullet + Environment Setup
-* `[ ]` Find an existing segmentation framework that outputs scene graphs
+* `[ ]` TODO
-    - `[ ]` Q: Does it have a github?
-    - `[ ]` Q: Does it use ROS?
-    - `[ ]` Q: What is the simulation environment?
-    - `[ ]` Q: Do you have access to the evaluation environment used in the article?
-    - `[ ]` Q: Is there documentation?
 ### Preliminary: Identify Needs and Gaps
 * `[ ]` Q: How are symbols described?
 * `[ ]` Q: How are symbols manipulated?